l3r8yJ/l3r8yj.github.io/_posts/2023/2023-10-15-on-the-cutting edge-of-exception-handling.md

     mov eax, 1       ; syscall number for sys_exit
     int 0x80         ; Call kernel
 ```
 Take a closer look at the `jmp` keyword, it does the same thing as `throw`.
 In fact, **we are still using assembler instructions, in 2023**.
+It seems we still live in a procedural paradigm.
 I don't think it can be avoided in Java, but for example in Rust they handle errors as follows
 ```asm
 use std::fs::File;